Slovenia recognises the following two payment order procedures:

-The parties may state new facts and submit new evidence at the first main hearing, while the defendant may also make new objections regarding the contested part of the order for payment.
+The parties may state new facts and submit new evidence at the first main hearing, while the defendant may also make new objections regarding the contested part of the payment order.

-Unless the opposing party lodges an objection or an appeal, the decision or the order for payment shall become final and enforceable.
+Unless the opposing party lodges an objection or an appeal, the decision or the payment order shall become final and enforceable.

-The claimant must explicitly request a court to issue a certificate of enforceability.
-A court ruling is enforceable if it becomes final and if the deadline for voluntary compliance with the obligations has passed (first paragraph of the Enforcement and Securing of Claims Act).
+The claimant must explicitly request the court to issue a certificate of enforceability.
+A court ruling is enforceable if it becomes final and if the deadline for voluntary compliance with the obligations has passed (Article 19(1) of the Enforcement and Securing of Claims Act).

-An order for payment against which no objection has been lodged, or where an objection has been refused or dismissed, shall become final and may no longer be contested by means of an appeal.
+A payment order against which no objection has been lodged, or where an objection has been refused or dismissed, shall become final and may no longer be contested by means of an appeal.

-A final order for payment may be contested by means of extraordinary legal remedies.
+A final payment order may be contested by means of extraordinary legal remedies.